reedhop24/IBQ-QQ-Zillow-Integration/README.md

 # zillow-integration

-### This project was originally done for IBQ, the main fram
+### This project was originally done for IBQ, built using Node.js(w/ Express, ), JQuery(I know, I was bummed I couldn't use React but it is part of the stack my lead dev wanted to use), html, css.

 ### Usage:
 ### Within IBQ's UI we had already captured the address at the beginning of the Users Journey, therefore it was just a simple request to the